Welcome to Reach Primary Learning Centre

 Welcome to Reach Primary Learning Centre.

-Everybody is included at Reach and we work together to provide a broad balanced curriculum that supports all.
+Everybody is included at Reach and we work together to provide a broad, balanced, sequenced curriculum that supports all.
 We believe that learning should be engaging and purposeful and we strive to equip our children with future life skills.
 Every child is valued and deserves the best possible chance to succeed in a happy, positive learning environment.
 We enjoy celebrating our achievements and these can be viewed on our website and also on our Twitter account @reachprimary

 Please do get in touch if you would like any further information.
 Our children and staff warmly welcome visitors and will proudly show you round!